NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ## Python File Descriptions

 In the following section we present descriptions of each python file.
+We note that the simulation number parameter is $\textbf{ONLY}$ used for SkillO simulation, as the emphasis was to test multiple simulations for SkillO and compare it to betting odds or ELO.

 #### get_tennis_data.py